Frequently Asked Questions (FAQ)

 How do I get SnowConvert?

-SnowConvert can be downloaded and used for assessments once you have completed the free course "SnowConvert for Conversion".
+SnowConvert can be downloaded once you have completed the free course "SnowConvert for Conversion".
 This course is both an overview and a technical hands on training of how to use SnowConvert for assessments and conversions.

 How do I get an access code for SnowConvert?